 All faculty members are expected to demonstrate a commitment to developing the competencies related to integrating their faith in each aspect of their academic endeavors.
-While APU recognizes that faith integration has many expressions, the university believes that the Christian faith can and should be integrated into the professional activities of its faculty within their discipline.
+While APU recognizes that faith integration has many expressions, the university believes that the Christian faith can and should be integrated into the activities associated with the faculty member's role in connection to his/her academic discipline.